Sapatgram: Transport

 Sapatgram came to the map of Indian Railways in the pre-independence period.
-The Rail station was established in July, 1928.
-Though presently degraded because of demographic causes, Sapatgram (SPX) was a major railway station of NF Railway connecting the North East with the rest of India having a passage through Bangladesh.
+The rail station was established in July, 1928.
+Though presently degraded because of demographic causes, Sapatgram (SPX) was a major railway station of NF Railway connecting the North East with the rest of India, having a passage through Bangladesh.
 At present the town has excellent road communication avenues also.
 The river Sankosh has nearly dried up and as such it is no longer used for communication.

-Occupation and Livelihood
+Occupation and livelihood

 Sapatgram was once a distinguished timber-trading centre in Assam.
-But the main occupation of the locality was cultivation, not timber-business as highlighted in the elitist history.
+However, the main occupation of the locality was cultivation, not timber-business as highlighted in the elitist history.
 At present the main source of livelihood of the town is cultivation and business.

-Importance
+Temple

-Sapatgram is famous for a huge Hindu Temple named ‘Lilananda Ashram’.
+Sapatgram is famous for a huge Hindu temple named Lilananda Ashram.
 The temple was established by Thakur Lilananda in 1946.
-It is located at a village named ‘Santipur’ at the outskirt of Sapatgram town.
+It is located at a village named Santipur at the outskirt of Sapatgram town.
 The holy shrine possesses a number of temples of various Hindu deities spread in an area of more than one hundred bighas of land.
-One of the unique features of the temple is its provision for round-the-clock ‘Hari Naam Sankirtan’.
-This has been going on since the very day of the establishment of the temple.
-Besides, the disciples of Thakur Lilananda popularly known as ‘Pagla Baba’ celebrate the ‘Ratha Yatra’ festival with pomp and pleasure every year.
+One of the unique features of the temple is its provision for round-the-clock Hari Naam Sankirtan.
+This has been going on since the day of the establishment of the temple.
+The disciples of Thakur Lilananda popularly known as Pagla Baba celebrate the Ratha Yatra festival every year.
 At present an infrastructural renovation of the temple and revamping of its religious and social activities have been going on.